-+The BSA supports the attitude that youth members are much better off without tobacco, and will not allow the use of tobacco products at any BSA activity involving youth participants.
++The BSA supports the attitude that youth members are much better off without tobacco, and will not allow the use of any tobacco including vaping products at any BSA activity involving youth participants.

 +All Scouting functions, meetings, and activities should be conducted on a smoke-free basis, with smoking areas for adults located away from all participants.
 See Cubmaster for these designated locations.

 In its Charter and Bylaws, the BSA maintains that no member can grow into the best kind of citizen without recognizing an obligation to God.
 No matter what the religious faith of a member might be, this fundamental need of good citizenship must be kept before the member.
 Although the BSA recognizes the religious element in the training of a member, it is absolutely nonsectarian in its attitude toward the religious training.

 }The BSA does not define what constitutes a belief in God or the practice of religion.

 }The BSA does not require membership in a religious organization or association in order to join Scouting but strongly encourages membership and participation in the religious program and activities of a church, synagogue, or other religious association.

 }The BSA respects the conviction of those who exercise constitutional freedom to practice religion as individuals without formal membership in religious organizations.

 >A Scouting unit has the authority to determine its own youth membership on the basis of considerations such as group size or behavior as long as it is faithful to Scouting's membership philosophy set forth below:

 >Scouting welcomes all boys and young people regardless of race or ethnic background who are willing to accept Scouting's values and meet other requirements of membership.

 >Young people of all religious backgrounds are welcomed in Scouting, some participating in units for youth of a particular religious faith and the greater majority participating in units open to members of various religious backgrounds.